 Bergen County NJ Divorce Arbitration Attorneys

-When seeking a divorce, there are a variety of avenues that you and your spouse may pursue in order to reach a resolution.
+There are a variety of different avenues that you may pursue to resolve your divorce.
 Although traditional litigation is perhaps the most familiar, it can become protracted and costly for both parties involved.
 Fortunately, litigation, meaning a trial in court before a judge, is by no means your only option.
 There are multiple forms of alternative dispute resolution which can serve as expedient and cost-effective avenues for many couples who have chosen to divorce.
 Alternative dispute resolution is simply a technical legal term used to refer to the process of settling disputes outside of the courtroom.
 The most common of these alternatives are mediation, arbitration, and collaborative divorce, each of which has positive and negative aspects that may suit your needs.
-Before choosing to proceed with your divorce, it is essential to have a comprehensive understanding of all of the avenues that may be available to you in order to choose the option that is most directly aligned with your unique needs and priorities.
+Before proceeding with your divorce, you must have a comprehensive understanding of the alternative methods you may choose.

 At Townsend, Tomaio & Newmark, our talented team of attorneys is specialized in divorce and family law.
 Our experience extends to a variety of positions within New Jersey’s Family Law Court System, which allows us to act as effective litigators, arbitrators, and mediators for our clients undergoing divorce.
 With three partners who are recognized by the Supreme Court of New Jersey as a Certified Matrimonial Law Attorneys, we have the knowledge and credentials to address the most complex of cases.
 Equally as important, we are committed to providing the utmost attentiveness and compassion to support you through this often stressful period of transition.
 To discuss your circumstances with one of our seasoned divorce attorneys today, simply contact our Bergen County offices at 201-397-1750 for a cost-free consultation.
 The answers you need to make informed decisions are just a phone call away.